Disclaimer Statement

 Retention and destruction of personal health information

-In order to decide how long to keep your personal health information, each Service follows the guidelines established by the various professional organizations to which clinicians belong, as well as according to UWaterloo guidelines: Policy 46 – Information Management and UWaterloo Information and Privacy.
-Unless otherwise required by law, Campus Wellness keep records in accordance with the longest applicable retention requirements.
+To determine how long to keep your personal health information, each service at Campus Wellness follows the guidelines established by the various professional organizations to which clinicians belong, as well as according to UWaterloo guidelines: Policy 46 – Information Management and UWaterloo Information and Privacy.
+Unless otherwise required by law, Campus Wellness keeps records in accordance with the longest applicable retention requirements.

-We destroy confidential paper files and electronic information securely according to UWaterloo guidelines (confidential shredding and media disposal) as well as according to guidelines set out by the Information and Privacy Commissioner Ontario (Fact Sheet: Secure Destruction of Personal Information (PDF) and Get rid of it Securely to keep it Private: Best Practices for the Secure Destruction of Personal Health Information (PDF))
+We destroy confidential paper files and electronic information securely according to UWaterloo guidelines (confidential shredding and media disposal) as well as according to guidelines set out by the Information and Privacy Commissioner Ontario (Fact Sheet: Secure Destruction of Personal Information (PDF).

 Your rights and choices

-You have the right to see and to get a copy of the personal health information that Campus Wellness holds about you.
-Often, all you have to do is ask (orally or in writing) and confirm your identity.
-Campus Wellness will follow requirements for access as outlined within PHIPA and in accordance with UWaterloo guidelines and policies.
-We will identify what records we might have about you and try to help you understand any information you do not understand (short forms, technical language, etc.).
-We may need to charge a nominal fee to cover the costs of retrieving the documentation and copying.
+You have the right to access and receive a copy of the personal health information that Campus Wellness holds about you.
+Upon written request and confirmation of identity, Campus Wellness will follow requirements for access as outlined within PHIPA and in accordance with UWaterloo guidelines and policies.
+We may charge a nominal fee to cover the costs of retrieving the documentation and producing a copy.

-There may be situations where we are unable to provide you with access to some or all of your record.
-For example, when the personal health information relates to another individual, law enforcement, legal proceedings, or is subject to legal privilege you may not get to see or obtain a copy of the record.
-Similarly, when the personal health information could reasonably be expected to result in a risk of serious harm to the treatment or recovery of yourself or a risk of serious bodily harm to yourself or another person, you may not be able to have access to or to obtain a copy of some or all of the information in the record.
+There may be situations where we are unable to provide you with access to some or all of the information contained in your UWaterloo Electronic Health Record.
+For example, if it contains personal health information that relates to another individual or if disclosure of the personal health information could reasonably be expected to result in a risk of serious harm to the treatment or recovery of yourself or a risk of serious bodily harm to yourself or another person.

 Correcting your record

-If you believe that your record of personal health information is inaccurate or incomplete, you have the right to ask for it to be corrected.
-Depending on the corrections you are requesting, a written request showing how our files are inaccurate or incomplete is often required.
+If you believe that your UWaterloo Electronic Health Record contains personal health information that is inaccurate or incomplete, you have the right to ask for it to be corrected.
+A written request showing how our files are inaccurate or incomplete is often required.
 We will respond to your request as soon as possible.
 If we are not able to respond within 30 days, we will contact you and let you know in writing the reason for the delay.

 Who you can talk to about your decisions or concerns